 What is a MUGA Scan?

-Left Ventricular Ejection Fraction (LVEF)
+Left Ventricular Ejection Fraction (LVEF).

-Right Ventricular Ejection Fraction (RVEF)
+Right Ventricular Ejection Fraction(RVEF)

 Ventricular volumes

-Why is the MUGA Scan Performed?
+Why is a MUGA Scan Performed?

-Evaluation of patients with valvular heart disease
+Evaluation of valvular heart disease.

-Screening before heart or bone marrow transplantation
+Screening before heart or bone marrow transplantation.

 How is the MUGA Scan Performed?

-Labeling the Patient’s Red Blood Cells:
+1. Labeling of Red Blood Cells

-Imaging Procedure:
+4. Imaging

 What Does the MUGA Scan Show?